PrakshaliShah/streamview-subscription-overlap/README.md

 ---

+## 📝 Observations
+- **Netflix is the dominant platform**, with 67% of users subscribing only to it and serving as the top overlap platform across others.
+- **Hulu has the highest overlap with Netflix (49.5%)**, while only 4.2% of Netflix users overlap back with Hulu — highlighting a possible churn risk for Hulu.
+- **Disney+ overlaps significantly with Netflix (48.9%)** but retains more exclusivity than Hulu.
+- **Amazon Prime has the strongest reciprocal overlap with Netflix (53.7%)**, suggesting bundled behavior or Prime loyalty.
+- **Very few users (0.4%) subscribe to all four services**, indicating high competition for wallet share in multi-subscription scenarios.

+---

 ## 📈 Insights
 - 49.5% of Hulu users also have Netflix
 - 48.9% of Disney+ users overlap with Netflix